pa-0/clipmon/README.md

 etc).
 In order to avoid any data loss, `clipmon` must copy **all** these formats, which can potentially be a few megabytes or RAM.

 `clipmon` is still under development, and there's likely still bugs.
-It logs very verbosely (and, sadly, in a very untidy way).
+Run it with `WAYLAND_DEBUG=1` to see detailed logs.
 It's possible that if you copy a second selection while the first still hasn't been copied into `clipmon`'s memory, some race conditions may occur, though this likely needs to happen too fast for a human operator to trigger the issue.

+There are potential race conditions in the Wayland protocol that we use that cannot be worked around without changing the protocol itself.

 # Development